Find Grad Schools

 15 Yearly Graduations

 North Carolina State University is the 5th most popular school in the nation for students seeking a master's degree in general nuclear engineering.
 Roughly 36,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 15 people received their master's degree in general nuclear engineering from NC State.
-Of these students, 29% were women and 5% were members of underrepresented racial-ethnic groups.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 31% were women.

 #6